Update from 7.3 to 7.4

 Noteworthy new Features and Changes in 7.4:

 - DMN 1.1: Decision Model And Notation is a standard for defining and executing business rules in the form of decisions and integrates with BPMN and CMMN.
-Camunda BPM 7.4 implements this standard for decision tables and therefore introduces new artifacts and extends the database schema during upgrade.
+Camunda BPM 7.4 implements this standard for decision tables and therefore introduces new artifacts and extends the database schema during update.
 If you do not plan to use DMN, the DMN-related tables will stay empty.

 - CMMN 1.1: In addition to the already implemented version 1.0, the new version 1.1 of Case Management Model And Notation (CMMN) is supported with Camunda BPM 7.4.
 The execution of CMMN 1.0 models is still supported by Camunda BPM.